Can You Date When You’re Sober? Yes!

 Here are some of the challenges that can arise when dating in recovery:

-Social anxiety.
 If you’re used to meeting people in bars, nightclubs, at parties, or other social gatherings, you might also be used to feeling like you need a little social lubrication in the form of a few cocktails.
 Or, perhaps, a pill or two to take the edge off.
 Meeting new people sober can be scary if you’ve never done it before, particularly if you’re trying to get into the dating game.

-First dates and drinks often go hand-in-hand.
 Not everyone suggests cocktails on a first date, but it’s a pretty standard opener.
 If you meet someone new and you’re getting ready for that first date, know that the subject of drinks may very well arise.
 Be prepared to explain to your date that you’re in recovery.
 This can feel a little awkward the first few times you do it, but it gets easier.
 That said, by making a firm decision not to date in your first year, you can eliminate potentially risky scenarios like this altogether.

-Changes in your early recovery routine.
 We frequently develop new routines in early drug and alcohol recovery––these routines can be critical components of our recovery.
 When we start dating, this can throw off our early-recovery routines and put us into dangerous territory.
 Just make sure that when you do decide to start dating, that you’re keeping track of your emotions.
 Try not to make too many drastic changes to your daily routine for the sake of dating.

-Fights and breakups.
 Of course, no one plans for fights or breakups, but they do happen.
 If you haven’t gained the tools necessary to handle challenging emotions sober yet, a fight or breakup with a lover can put you into a really dangerous headspace.

-Sex can be awkward in early recovery.
 It’s pretty common for active addicts to always be drunk or high when they’re having sex.
 We’re not saying this is always the case, but if you’re one of those people that never typically did the deed sober, then get ready for a surprise when you start having sober sex.
 It’s actually pretty awesome, and you’ll probably remember it the next day, too (hey!), but the first time might be a little weird.
 Just make sure you’re ready.

-Dating someone else in Recovery
+Dating Someone Else in Recovery

 Whether or not you choose to date another sober addict is completely up to you, of course.
 Many couples in recovery end up having really successful relationships, marriages, and even families.
 If and when you decide to get into a relationship with someone else in recovery, it eliminates the need to have to explain your sobriety.
 Sure, you might both have different triggers and you’ll probably need to have frequent chats about those, but you’ll never have to justify to your partner why you’re not drinking or using.
 Not to mention the fact that you can both support each other on your recovery journey, go to twelve-step meetings together, and, of course, just not drink or use together.

-On the flip side, if both of your aren’t working a strong recovery program, things could be doomed.
+On the flip side, if both of you aren’t working a strong recovery program, things could be doomed.
 Let’s say one of you relapses.
 How will the other one cope?
 Only you can answer this, but it can be slippery.
 Also, if neither of you is working a strong recovery program, you might both be constantly working through challenging emotions.
 This can be an excessive amount of feelings for two people to deal with all at once, and too many feelings getting messily thrown around can trigger a relapse.
 That being said, proceed with caution when beginning to date another sober addict.
 But know that it can also lead to a pretty epic relationship if you’re both ready and willing to do the work.

 Suggestions for When to Start Dating in Recovery